Creating partial tests

 Normally, dcover create

 will create complete tests for a method.
 A complete test consists of Arrange, Act, and Assert sections and passes when executed.
 However, sometimes Diffblue Cover is not (yet) able to write complete tests and will give the reason for not creating complete tests in the output summary.
-In these cases, Diffblue Cover can create partial tests by using the keep-partial-tests
+In these cases, you can opt to retrain the partial tests created by Cover using the --keep-partial-tests

 The test does not have assertions.